 Now today we have analysts that are so blindly in love brushing off Apple having to pay only $60 million as a victory for Apple.
 What?
 When is losing a court case and paying $60 million because your staff screwed up a victory?
 It’s like saying we won the war because we retreated and only half our soldiers died.
 Could have been worse.

 What if you were a more normal Silicon Valley company?
 One with only $20 million or so in the bank – at least half of which you are on the hook to for some VC on Sand Hill Road in Menlo Park?
 Now please explain your great branding strategy that costs a fortune just to use a cool name!
-Wouldn’t it better to get a decent naming agency and law firm to keep you out of this mess in the first place?
+Wouldn’t it be better to get a decent naming agency and law firm to keep you out of this mess in the first place?
 Why not even run a brief seminar for all your engineering and marketing managers.
-This is a big global issue, and not only directed by the USPTO.
+This is a big global issue.
+One that is not only directed by the USPTO trademark office.